Award in Fundamental IT Skills at the Workplace

 - Describe the function and purpose of key components of a computer, namely, drives, Random Access Memory (RAM), Central Processing Unit (CPU).

-- Demonstrate the function and basic connections of IT hardware to computers, namely printers, monitors, keyboard and mouse, audio speakers and webcams, card readers and network routers.
+- Demonstrate the function and basic connections of IT hardware to computers, namely printers, monitors, keyboards and mouse, audio speakers and webcams, card readers and network routers.
 (The setting up of drives and applications is not required at this level).

 - Connect hardware to computers by matching common computer cables with the respective ports such as power (240 V) ports, VGA ports, USB ports, HDMI ports, network ports and audio ports.